 While all dogs should be supervised while munching down on any chew treat, bully sticks are safe for your dog.
 As an added benefit, they promote healthy teeth and gums when chewed.
 And after a vigorous session of evening chewing, your dog will probably be relaxed and calm for the rest of the night.

 As with all treats, wash your hands after handling them yourself, as you would after handling raw meat.
 Humans are much more prone to Salmonella than are dogs, so we have to careful dealing with any all-natural dog treat.

 ARE BULLY STICKS DIGESTIBLE IF SWALLOWED?

 Yes!
-Bully sticks are highly digestible.
+Bully sticks are highly digestible and make a great rawhide alternative.
 In fact, the bully stick is a real source of nutrition for dogs, and they’re high in protein and low in fat.

 How long will a bully stick last?
 That depends entirely on your pup.
 Even strong-jawed dogs find the sticks a chewing delight.
 Bully sticks typically last from several hours to a few days, depending on your dog’s size and determination.